RyanMillerC/openshift-custom-gov-login/blog/blog.md

 This process from the docs starts with bare, unstyled pages for login, providers, and error.
 Unless your organization has a specific theme to apply, it's easier to grab the default themed pages directly from the authentication pods.

+Log into OpenShift on the command line with `oc` and run:

 ```bash
 POD=$(oc get pods -n openshift-authentication -o name | head -n 1)